The Board Game Design Course

 I have to admit, I’ve used Tabletop Simulator, but it has mostly been to playtest other people’s games and co-designs that others have put together.
 I still have a lot to learn.
 The good thing is, I’m going to finally take the time to learn this better myself, and I will share with you any helpful resources I either find or create myself.

 I’m also looking into ways to connect designers to better organize playtest sessions, which is something I often hear others complain about.
 With over 1,300 other game designers on my email list, I’m sure we can get enough interested folks, and I’m glad to help organize this so that everyone can get their game playtested rather than sit around waiting for others to join.
-And if this works, I know there are other designers and gamers at home that would love to be a part of this.
+And if this works, I know there are other designers and gamers at home who would love to be a part of this.

 Thing #3: Reach out and touch someone (virtually only, please!)